FuelLabs/swayswap/README.md

 For information about running the client go [here](./packages/app/README.md)

+## Setup Env Variables
+After installing the client dependencies in `/packages/app` the contents of `.env.example` are automatically copied to `.env`.
+In `.env` we have:

+VITE_FUEL_PROVIDER_URL - Link for the fuel node

+VITE_CONTRACT_ID - Id (address) of the deployed swayswap contract

+VITE_TOKEN_ID= Id (address) of the deployed token contract

+VITE_RECAPTCHA_SITE_KEY - The site key is used to invoke recaptcha service on the website

+VITE_FUEL_FAUCET_URL= Link for the fuel faucet

+After deploying the swayswap and token contracts make sure to copy and paste the swayswap and token contract ids into .env before running the development server.

 <!--
 ### Set up ENV Variables
 	TO-DO: Add infos about .env on the root README.md